 - Description: Riccaboni has already established a reputation for herself as one of the most prolific and popular nursing bloggers around.
-Now, she’s becoming one of the most well-known nursing influencers around, too.
+Now she’s becoming one of the most well-known nursing influencers around too.
 Though she runs a number of channels on other social media platforms, her Pinterest account is truly one to behold.
-There, you’ll be able to find helpful and informative resources for almost any topic you could want to know about.
+Here, you’ll be able to find helpful and informative resources for almost any topic you want to know about.
 Whether you’re looking for technical expertise, book reviews, career advice, or sweet deals on gear and apparel, you’ll find everything you could ever possibly need right on her Pinterest page.

 - Run By: Brittney Wilson, BSN, RN

 - Handle: @thenerdynurse

 - Monthly Viewers: 1.1M